janzgraggen/algTopo-ML-neuronCls/README.md

 ```

 # Usage of run_kanari19.py
-This reproduces the results from [Kanari et al., 2019](https://academic.oup.com/cercor/article/29/4/1719/5304727).
+This python file reproduces the results from [Kanari et al., 2019](https://academic.oup.com/cercor/article/29/4/1719/5304727).

 ## Dataset Preparation
-And download the Dataset Reconstructions.zip which is found [here](https://zenodo.org/record/5909613#.YygtAmxBw5k)
+The the Dataset used is Reconstructions.zip which is found [here](https://zenodo.org/record/5909613#.YygtAmxBw5k)

-Place your dataset in the `Data/` directory.
-The folder should look like the followning
+For reproduction of the result place the dataset in the `Data/` directory.
+The folder should look like the followning:
 ```
 ├── Data
 │   ├── L1_DAC